 Most higher education institutions in Norway are funded by the Ministry of Education and Research, and therefore don't charge any tuition fees.
-There are 43 state-run institutions and 34 private institutions; more than 85% of students attend one of the former.
+This means that undergraduate and postgraduate students, both local and international, study for free.

 Funding to study in Norway

-This initial loan (40% of the loan can become a grant) covers accommodation, food and course costs, and all students are eligible providing they meet certain criteria - for example, that they pass their exams and earn less than NOK136,061 (approximately £12,980) per year.
+This initial loan (40% of the loan can become a grant) covers accommodation, food and course costs, and all students are eligible providing they meet certain criteria - for example, that they pass their exams and earn less than NOK177,257 (approximately £16,394) per year.

 How to apply